null

 Supercritical CO2 Extraction

-Utilizing carbon dioxide pressurized into a supercritical state (neither gas nor liquid), this method acts as a solvent to dissolve the plant material and release the essential oils.
-After extraction, the CO2 is allowed to return to its gaseous state, leaving no residue and producing a very pure oil.
+This advanced method employs carbon dioxide, pressurized into a supercritical state (neither gas nor liquid), to act as a solvent.
+The CO2 dissolves the plant material, releasing the essential oils.
+Once the extraction is complete, the CO2 is returned to its gaseous state, leaving behind a pure, residue-free oil.

 Examples of Supercritical CO2 Extraction Extracts